 - Patient should be insured and insurance must cover the medication for which patient seeks assistance.

-- Patient must have a confirmed diagnosis of Lung Cancer.
+- Patient must have a confirmed diagnosis of Non-Small Cell Lung Cancers.

 - Patient must reside and receive treatment in the United States.

 - Patient's income must fall below 400% of the Federal Poverty Guideline (FPG) with consideration of the Cost of Living Index (COLI) and the number in the household.